MaximilianoAguirre/tf-aws-photo-album/README.md

   - The table is designed to optimize queries
 - Cognito services to manage access to your photos
 - S3 bucket with a cloudfront distribution to host the app
+  - A pipeline to build the frontend code fron the source code
+  - An asynchronych process to rerun the pipeline if a new version of the module is applied

 ## Diagram